Virginia

 • Waiver Type: 1915(c)

-• Description from medicaid.gov: Provides group day services, in-home support services, individual supported employment, personal assistance services, respite services, services facilitation, assistive technology, benefits planning, center-based crisis supports, community coaching, community engagement, community guide, community-based crisis supports, companion services, crisis support services, electronic home-based supports, employment and community transportation, environmental modifications, group supported employment, individual and family/caregiver training, peer mentor supports, personal emergency response system (PERS), private duty nursing, shared living, skilled nursing, supported living residential, therapeutic consultation, transition services, workplace assistance for individuals with autism, ID or DD, ages 0 - no max age.
+• Description from medicaid.gov: Provides group day services, in-home support services, individual supported employment, personal assistance services, respite, services facilitation, assistive technology, benefits planning, center-based crisis supports, community coaching, community engagement, community guide, community-based crisis supports, companion services, crisis support services, electronic home-based supports, employment and community transportation, environmental modifications, group supported employment, individual and family/caregiver training, peer mentor supports, personal emergency response system, private duty nursing, shared living, skilled nursing, supported living residential, therapeutic consultation, workplace assistance, and transition services to individuals with autism, intellectual disabilities, or developmental disabilities ages 0 or older who meet an ICF/IID level of care.

 • Online State Information: My Life My Community from DBHDS or Navigating DD services